pyrv/pycontract/README.md

                 case Acquire(_, self.lock):
                     return error('lock re-acquired')
                 case Release(self.thread, self.lock):
-                    self.count -= 1 # <-- variable decremented.
+                    self.monitor.count -= 1 # <-- variable decremented.
 Variable is looked up in monitor
                     return ok
 ```

 Note that we need call also the init method of the `Monitor` super-class.
 The example illustrates how state machines can be combined with programming.

-Note how `self.count` in the `Locked` state results in the `count` defined in the monitor class.
-It is first looked up in the `Locked` class and not found, then looked up in the monitor class.
+Note how `count` in the `CountingAcquireRelease` class is referred to with the term
+`self.monitor.count`.

 ### Visualization

 The visualization of this state machine is as follows.
 Note how the transitions now are decorated with conditions.
-Note in particular how the `Acquire(thread,lock)` pattern leads to two different transitions, one with the condition `self.count < 3` and one with the negation `not(self.count < 3)` of that, corresponding to the `if`-statement in the body of that match case.
-The visualizer tracks such if-statements and accumulates their conditions, as well as the negation of these.
+Note in particular how the `Acquire(thread,lock)` pattern leads
+to two different transitions, one with the
+condition `self.monitor.count < 3` and one with the
+negation `not(self.monitor.count < 3)` of that,
+corresponding to the `if`-statement in the
+body of that match case.
+The visualizer
+tracks such if-statements and accumulates their conditions, as well as the negation of these.

 <br>
 <p align="center">